Site iconSite icon Colorado Golf Association

 University of Colorado golfer Dylan McDermott is headed to the U.S. Am for the second straight time, and former Colorado State player Gunnar Broin has also punched his ticket.
 Advancing on Thursday at Columbine was Colorado School of Mines golfer Lukas Taggart.
 And Brandon Knight from CU made it through qualifying on Tuesday in Pleasanton, Calif.

 And there may be others joining them as final qualifying for the U.S. Am continues through July 31.
 This is the first year the USGA has used two stages of qualifying for the championship.
+(July 22 Update: On July 22, also advancing from Colorado was Ty Holbrook of Montrose, a CU golfer who shot a 67 in qualifying in Dallas.)

 The 2024 U.S. Am is set for Aug.
 12-18 at Hazeltine in Chaska, Minn., a club that has hosted U.S. Opens, PGA Championships, a Ryder Cup and a U.S. Amateur in the past, among other big-time competitions.